2027 NCECA Presentation Proposals

-Presentations will take place during Volumes, the 60th annual conference of the National Council on Education for the Ceramic Arts, Detroit, Michigan, March 25–28, 2026.
+Presentations will take place during Charm, the 61st annual conference of the National Council on Education for the Ceramic Arts, Baltimore, Maryland, March 10–13, 2027.

 Overview of Presentation Formats